wso2/docs-ei/en/streaming-integrator/docs/examples/getting-started-with-si.md

 This tutorial will get you started with the Streaming Integrator (SI), in just 5 minutes.

-In this tutorial, we will download the SI, start it and then try out a simple Siddhi app.
+In this tutorial, we will download the SI distribution, start it and then try out a simple Siddhi app.

 ## Downloading Streaming Integrator